ngzhili/ngzhili/README.md

 # Hi there 👋

 I am passionate in creating AI and data science products that could make an impact on the world.
-Having a profound interest in the innovation of Artificial Intelligence, machine learning and data science, I am always on the lookout for opportunities to network and learn from industry experts in my fields of interest.
+If you have similar interests, let's connect!

 ![Zhili GitHub Stats](https://github-readme-stats.vercel.app/api?username=ngzhili&show_icons=true&theme=radical)